underpig1/octos/docs/storage.md

 - `id` string - The ID of the storage to read

-Returns: `Promise` - Resolves with the data stored at the given ID.
+Returns: `Promise<Object>` - Resolves with the data stored at the given ID.

 Reads the data stored with `store.write` at the given ID.